22. NAVAL INTERCEPTION AND COMBAT

 22.913 SUBMARINE PATROLS: Submarines may patrol in the same manner as other naval units (21.41), subject to the same restrictions as other patrols.
 Submarines patrol independent of other naval forces.
 Submarine patrols may remain at sea throughout the opposing turn, but are subject to air attack by enemy land-based air units if they do so (21.4184C).

-22.914 SUBMARINES ATTACKS DURING NAVAL COMBAT: Submarines accompanying a naval force which was intercepted by enemy naval units, or which intercept enemy naval units in a hex in which naval combat occurs, may attack the enemy naval units, provided the enemy naval units were found during naval combat or revealed their location by engaging in fleet combat with a friendly naval force.
+22.914 SUBMARINES ATTACKS DURING NAVAL COMBAT: Submarines accompanying a naval force which was intercepted by enemy naval units, or which intercept enemy naval units in a hex in which naval combat occurs, may attack the enemy naval units, provided the enemy naval units were found during that round of naval combat or which revealed their location by engaging in fleet combat.

 22.915 SUBMARINE INTERCEPTION INDEPENDENT OF OTHER NAVAL UNITS: Each submarine factor rolls for interception separately, independent of interception by other naval units, including other submarines.
 Submarines may intercept eligible enemy naval forces in a different hex from other intercepting naval units, including other intercepting submarines.